President Biden Signs the Inflation Reduction Act into Law

 The newly titled Inflation Reduction Act was signed into law by the president.

-The new law includes a $369 billion investment in climate and energy policies, $64 billion to extend a policy under the Affordable Care Act to reduce health insurance costs, and a 15% corporate minimum tax aimed at companies that earn more than $1 billion a year.
+The new law includes a $369 billion investment in climate and energy policies, $64 billion to extend a policy under the Affordable Care Act to reduce health insurance costs, and a 15% corporate minimum tax aimed at companies earning more than $1 billion annually.

 How does this bring down inflation?